Crocodile oil: Skin condition

 Crocodile oil was also used by traditional practitioners to treat skin conditions including microbial infections and inflammatory conditions.
-A research by the State Key Laboratory of Marine Environmental Science in China describes the burn wound healing capabilities in crocodile oil indicated by decrease in wound closure time.
-The study found crocodile oil has wound healing activity, and reduced scar formation in rats.
+A research by the State Key Laboratory of Marine Environmental Science in China describes the burn wound healing capabilities in crocodile oil indicated by decrease in wound closure time and scar formation in rats.
 The fatty acid profile of crocodile oil indicates that the oil consists mainly of fatty acids that possess antimicrobial and anti-inflammatory properties.
 A research provides scientific evidence of the antimicrobial and anti-inflammatory properties of crocodile oil, compared the use of crocodile oil by traditional healers.
 Their research focused on the study of burn ointment (COBO), topical Chinese herbal medicine (CHM) a compound made from natural mineral, crocodile oil, and extraction of five herbal medicines.

 The fatty acid profile of crocodile oil indicates that the oil consists mainly of fatty acids that possess antimicrobial and anti-inflammatory properties (Kabara et al., 1972, Maroon and Bost, 2006).
 This study provides novel scientific evidence of antimicrobial and anti-inflammatory properties of crocodile oil, justifying its use by traditional healers.
 It highlighted the effects these properties may have when applied as oil or ointment on human skin.
 A clinical study tested the positive claims of crocodile oil in treatment of ageing skin in comparison to placebo lotion.
 They found crocodile oil had "good stability over 6 months period", both lotions showed an increase in skin hydration.
-In addition to skin hydration, Venter's research also illustrated crocodile oil lotion impact on skin scaliness and elasticity.
-The results indicated that there was no improvement in skin scaliness and elasticity.
+Venter's research showed no improvement in skin scaliness and elasticity.
 Treatment of ageing skin has become very popular over the last decade.
 Ageing skin is characterised by wrinkles, sagging skin and decreased laxity.
-As a result, crocodile oil is used for skin repair to assist in skin quality and appearance as well as skin conditions due to its fatty acids and properties.
-According to Croc City, crocodile oil and crocodile oil containing products currently on the market, are used for treatment of dermatitis, scrapes, acne, razor bumps, bed sores, haemorrhoids, inflammation of arthritic conditions, treatment of discolouration, pigmentation of skin-like brown spots, freckles, menopausal darkening, treatment of dry, flaky, itchy and ageing skin, nappy rash, athlete's feet, jock-itch and irritation of head skin.
-In terms of dermal toxicity testing, crocodile oil lotion is proven to be a safe product to use on skin.
+As a result, crocodile oil is used for skin repair to assist in skin quality and appearance as well as skin conditions.
+According to Croc City, crocodile oil and crocodile oil containing products currently on the market, are used for treatment of dermatitis, scrapes, acne, razor bumps, bed sores, haemorrhoids, inflammation of arthritic conditions, treatment of discolouration, pigmentation of skin-like brown spots, freckles, menopausal darkening, treatment of dry, flaky, itchy and ageing skin, nappy rash, athlete's foot, jock-itch and irritation of head skin.
+Crocodile oil lotion is proven to be a safe product to use on skin.